TyflosAccessibleSoftware/SoundManager/README.md

 ## Supported platforms

-This framework is compatible with iOS, ipadOS and TvOS.
+This framework is compatible with iOS, ipadOS, TvOS, WatchOS and MacOS..

 ## Usage